 WHILE THE NIXING of the stretch IRA is a loss—your beneficiaries will likely have to empty your retirement accounts within 10 years, rather than over their lifetime—there’s no need for drastic action.
 But you may want to make four financial tweaks.

 First, you might draw more heavily on your traditional retirement accounts to pay your retirement living expenses, while setting aside taxable account investments for your heirs.
 Those taxable account investments would still benefit from the step-up in cost basis that will occur upon your death.
 That means your heirs would inherit your taxable account with no capital gains taxes owed.

 Second, you might convert part of your traditional retirement accounts to a Roth IRA, and then leave the Roth to your heirs.
-If the stretch disappears, a Roth would also have to be emptied within five years—but your beneficiaries wouldn’t have to pay taxes on it.
+Now that the stretch has disappeared, a Roth would also have to be emptied within 10 years—but your beneficiaries wouldn’t have to pay taxes on it and they’d still enjoy a decade of tax-free growth.
 By contrast, withdrawals from an inherited traditional retirement account would be on top of the other income that your heirs already earn, and thus those withdrawals could push them into a much higher tax bracket.